-- Anorexiants; non-sedating antihistamines; ophthalmic drug solutions to treat allergies; inhaled topical nasal steroids; or proton pump inhibitors obtained on or after January 1, 2019, except for prescription proton pump inhibitors that are prescribed for members under age 18 or that are prescribed as part of a combination drug used to treat helicobacter pylori.
+- Anorexiants; non-sedating antihistamines; ophthalmic drug solutions to treat allergies; inhaled topical nasal steroids; or proton pump inhibitors, except for prescription proton pump inhibitors that are prescribed for members under age 18 or that are prescribed as part of a combination drug used to treat helicobacter pylori.
 From time to time, Blue Cross and Blue Shield may change this list of non-covered drugs and supplies.
 When a material change is made to this list of non-covered drugs and supplies.
 When a material change is made to this list of non-covered drugs and supplies.
-Blue Cross and Blue Shield will let the subscriber (or the subscriber's group on your behalf when you are enrolled in this health plan as a group member) know about the change at least 60 days before the change becomes effective.
+When a material change is made to this list of non-covered drugs and supplies, Blue Cross and Blue Shield will let the subscriber (or the subscriber's group on your behalf when you are enrolled in this health plan as a group member) know about the change at least 60 days before the change becomes effective.
 For more information, you can call the Blue Cross and Blue Shield customer service office.
 The toll free phone number to call is shown on your ID card.
-Or, you can also go online and log on to the Blue Cross and Blue Shield Web site at www.bluecrossma.com. - Pharmaceuticals that you can buy without a prescription, except as described in this Subscriber Certificate or in your Pharmacy Program booklet. - Medical supplies such as dressings and antiseptics. - The cost of delivering drugs to you.

-- Combination vitamins that require a prescription, except for: prescription prenatal vitamins; and pediatric vitamins with fluoride. - Drugs and supplies that you buy from a non-designated mail service pharmacy. - Drugs and supplies that you buy from any pharmacy that is not approved by Blue Cross and Blue Shield for payment for the specific covered drug and/or supply.
+Or, you can also go online and log on to the Blue Cross and Blue Shield Web site at www.bluecrossma.com. - Pharmaceuticals that you can buy without a prescription, except as described in this Subscriber Certificate or in your Pharmacy Program booklet. - Medical supplies such as dressings and antiseptics. - The cost of delivering drugs to you. - Combination vitamins that require a prescription, except for: prescription prenatal vitamins; and pediatric vitamins with fluoride. - Drugs and supplies that you buy from a non-designated mail order pharmacy. - Drugs and supplies that you buy from any pharmacy that is not approved by Blue Cross and Blue Shield for payment for the specific covered drug and/or supply.